Executive Committee

 Janine

-Dr. Smith is an ophthalmologist specializing in cornea and external disease and uveitis.
-She conducts a research program focused upon immune-mediated diseases of the eye.
-Her experience with the diagnosis, treatment, and clinical study of ophthalmic diseases—specifically inflammatory diseases, which disproportionately affect women—provides expertise to the WEHTF.
+Dr. Clayton is an ophthalmologist specializing in cornea and external disease and uveitis and conducts research focused upon immune-mediated diseases of the eye.
+Her experience with the diagnosis, treatment, and clinical study of ophthalmic diseases-specifically inflammatory diseases, which disproportionately affect women and knowledge about women's health and sex/gender effects on health and disease provide expertise to WEH.org.

 Debra